Tibso/DnsBlackList-rs/README.md

-  show-conf      Display the daemon's configuration edit-conf      Reconfigure a parameter of the daemon's configuration add-rule       Add a new rule del-rule       Delete a rule or one query type (A/AAAA) search-rules   Search for rules using a pattern disable-rules  Disable rules that match a pattern enable-rules   Enable rules that match a pattern auto-feed      Update rules automatically using the sources defined in the "dnsblrsd_sources.json" file feed           Feed a list of domains to a matchclass show-stats     Display stats about IP addresses that match a pattern clear-stats    Clear stats about IP addresses that match a pattern
+  show-conf      Display the daemon's configuration edit-conf      Reconfigure a parameter of the daemon's configuration add-rule       Add a new rule del-rule       Delete a rule or one of its two qtypes search-rules   Search for rules using a pattern disable-rules  Disable rules that match a pattern enable-rules   Enable rules that match a pattern auto-feed      Update rules automatically using the "dnsblrsd_sources.json" file feed           Feed a list of domains to a matchclass show-stats     Display stats about IP addresses that match a pattern clear-stats    Clear stats about IP addresses that match a pattern